Print

 Using your electric mixer, cream together the butter and sugar, then add the egg, vanilla and almond extract and mix well.
 In a separate bowl, whisk together the 3 dry ingredients then add them in maybe a 1/2 cup at a time until it’s all well blended – you may need to use your hands at the end.

-Cover and chill the dough for at least 2 hours (I made it the day before), then using about a third at a time, roll it out thinly on a lightly floured surface, cut out your shapes and then carefully place them on a lightly greased cookie sheet.
+Cover and chill the dough for at least 2 hours (I made it the day before), then using about a third at a time, roll it out thinly (1/16 of an inch if you can) on a lightly floured surface, cut out your shapes and then carefully place them on a lightly greased cookie sheet.

 Bake at 375 for 5 to 7 minutes or until they are just barely starting to brown around the edges.
-I found it easiest to allow them to cool completely on the pans.
+I find it easiest/safest to allow them to cool completely on the pans.

 • Category: Cookies, Christmas